HeavstalTech/HT-baileys/README.md

 This library is highly suitable for building business bots, chat automation systems, customer service solutions, and various other communication automation applications that require high stability and comprehensive features.
 With a lightweight and modular design, baileys is easy to integrate into different systems and platforms.

+### Occasionally Visit [CHANGELOG.md](https://github.com/HeavstalTech/HT-baileys/blob/main/CHANGELOG.md) to see updates made to this library

 ## Features Overview

 | Feature | Description |